-Learn about the disease
+Learning about Alzheimer’s disease

 As the illness develops, symptoms intensify, posing additional obstacles for the individual suffering from the disease and caregivers.
 People might be better able to plan for the future if they know the stages and signs of Alzheimer’s disease.

-People in the later stages (severe) of Alzheimer’s need assistance with most of their fundamental daily tasks, including sitting, walking, eating, and swallowing.
+People in the later stages of Alzheimer’s need assistance with most of their daily tasks, including sitting, walking, eating, and swallowing.
 One of the most challenging symptoms is having a hard time remembering where they are and who is around.

 If you want to know more about this disease, we encourage you to read our Alzheimer’s specialty page.

-If you know someone with Alzheimer’s disease or want to join the awareness movement, these facts will help them have a better quality of life.
+If you know someone with Alzheimer’s disease or want to join the awareness movement, these facts will help them have a better quality of life:

 For family members and caregivers

 People diagnosed with Alzheimer’s require help from family members and caregivers.
-When caring for an ill person, caregivers may need help with many tasks and chores such as washing, transferring, or dressing the patient.
+When caring for an ill person, caregivers may need help with many tasks and chores, such as washing, transferring, or dressing the patient.